nint22/Raytracer/README.md

 ## Tasks

+- Fill with gradient as function of ray with camera setup

+## Complete

 - Setup async per-pixel drawing logic

-## Complete
+-- Complete via "WorkItem" pattern
 - Setup the class structures in C++: raytracer, scene, camera, shape
 - Create a simple UI that renders a CGImage from a bitmap